This Week’s Liturgy

 At the following words concerning the bread, the Celebrant is to hold it,

-or lay a hand upon it, and at the words concerning the cup, to hold or
+or to lay a hand upon it; and at the words concerning the cup, to hold or

 place a hand upon the cup and any other vessel containing wine to be